-WELL is a well-diversified, fast growing digital health and tech enabled healthcare company delivering on a strong ESG program and building societal value.
+WELL is a well-diversified, fast-growing digital health and tech-enabled healthcare company delivering on a strong ESG program and building societal value.
 WELL is a purpose-driven business that aims to transform the world for the better, and as such the Company has embarked on an ongoing ESG program.
-The Company plans on publishing a report in the coming weeks highlighting WELL's ESG strategy, reporting initiatives and targeted actions.
+The Company has published an Inaugural ESG report highlighting WELL's ESG strategy, reporting initiatives, and targeted actions and can be found at esg.well.company.